UV-1900i UV-Vis Spectrophotometer

 - Easy to operate.
 Obtain answers easily and rapidly

-- Easy-to-use user interface design
+- Easy-to-use interface design

 - Ergonomic touch-screen display